 Unfortunately, it's common for people to overlook their eye health.
-In fact, according to the CDC(opens in a new tab), 40% of adults who have a high risk of vision loss haven't had an eye exam in the past year.
+In fact, (opens in a new tab), 40% of adults who have a high risk of vision loss haven't had an eye exam in the past year.
 Routine health check-ups are often forgotten in this way; after all, if there aren't any signs of a problem, there probably isn't a problem, right?

 Unfortunately, your health isn't this clear-cut, vision included.
 Plenty of eye diseases and conditions don't show symptoms until it's too late, and even an outdated vision prescription can cause issues.